huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 ### How do I change the Conda environment for my Notebook?

-You can also change Conda environment of your Jupyter Notebook later, by switching the kernel:
+You can change Conda environment of your Jupyter Notebook when it is open, by switching the kernel in the top right corner of menu:

 ![wb_notebook_kernel.png](./images/wb_notebook_kernel.png)